evanwohl/elang_v2/README.md

 eLang is an open-source ahead-of-time compiler for a custom grammar.
-The language is designed for simple large scale data collection, manipulation, and analysis.
+The language is designed for simple large-scale data collection, manipulation, and analysis.
 It is a type-safe language with extensive semantic analysis pre-compilation.
 It compiles eLang code directly into x86_64 machine code packed into a PE stub for 64 bit windows machines.

 Syntax example: